Sewadius/currency_converter_api/README.md

 Want to do:
 - last values saving to file .json from last Internet data
 - get currencies from file there is no connection to Internet
 - conversion in one line as "usd rub 11,15"
+- remove `CODES_CURRENCIES` and using `pandas` module instead